joaomatossilva/FlatMapper/README.md

 ## Features

 + It supports character delimited and fixed lenght files
-+ Non intrusive - You don't have to chnage your code
++ Non intrusive - You don't have to change your code
 + Simple to use